 Value is many things but when you apply the concept to your superannuation, it can be a game-changer.

 The reason we’re highlighting the gender specifics is because, unfortunately, the gender pay gap still exists.

 And the real eye-opener is that when women go out on their own they often underprice themselves in not one, but two ways:

 It’s also no secret that women generally retire with less super than men.
-But the gutwrencher is that self-employed women retire with a super balance that’s, on average, 30% less than that of an employed man.
+But the gutwrencher is that self-employed women retire with a super balance that’s, on average, only 30% the balance of an employed man.

 But it’s time to change that!

 As a small business owner you’re already wearing many hats, and the company payroll department/accountant is probably one of them.
 And while you’re hopefully paying yourself a wage, chances are you’re likely not paying yourself super.

 And we get it.
 Small business budgets can be brutal.
 Plus, because making super contributions when you’re self-employed is generally voluntary, when the cash flow slows down, it’s easy to (find an excuse) to justify neglecting your super.

 But what if you thought about it differently?

 Paying yourself super doesn’t have to be about your future money.
 When you factor in your 9.5% super contribution into any pricing enquiry or invoice, you're increasing the value of the work you do and the experience you bring to the table.